Shining Mountain Waldorf School

 2) Transmitting to FACTS: Applications are now only accepted on line.
 Be sure to mail the application fee and all supporting documentation to: FACTS Grant and Aid Assessment, PO Box 82524, Lincoln, NE 68501-2524.
 You no longer need to leave a hard copy at the school’s office (save a few trees?).
 Faxing the supporting documentation to FACTS is acceptable.

-3) Tax Returns: We realize that the 2012 tax returns are not likely to be complete during the time line of this Tuition Assistance process.
-Please fax the 2011 tax return to FACTS.
-Also, please fax your 2012 W-2’s or 1099s.
-Do not delay your Tuition Assistance application by waiting for a 2012 tax return to be submitted.
+3) Tax Returns: We realize that the 2014 tax returns are not likely to be complete during the time line of this Tuition Assistance process.
+Please fax or upload the 2013 tax return to FACTS.
+Also, please fax or upload your 2014 W-2’s or 1099s.
+Do not delay your Tuition Assistance application by waiting for a 2014 tax return to be submitted.

 4) Letter: A personal letter outlining your situation and any extenuating circumstances is required.
-Such a letter must be included with your documents transmitted to FACTS.
+Such a letter must be included with your documents fax or upload to FACTS.
 The letter is important in the overall consideration to highlight the unique details that you would want to be expressly understood in the review process, which may not be reflected in the FACTS application.

 Examples to include in this letter might be: